Opposite-colored bishops endgame: Bishop and pawn versus bishop

-The attacker's bishop is practically useless and the defender can normally draw if his king can reach any square in front of the pawn that is not of the color of the attacking bishop; or if his bishop can permanently attack any square in front of the pawn.
+This is almost always a draw.
+The attacker's bishop is practically useless and the defender should draw if his king can reach any square in front of the pawn that is not of the color of the attacking bishop; or if his bishop can permanently attack any square in front of the pawn.
 These endings are trivially drawn 99% of the time.

 Bishop and two pawns versus a bishop

 About half of these positions are drawn.
 In most other endings, a two pawn advantage is usually an easy win.
-For comparison, if the bishops were on the same color, 90% of the positions would be wins.
+For comparison, if the bishops were on the same color squares, over 90% of the positions would be wins.

 There are three general cases, depending on the two pawns.
 In most endings, a pair of connected pawns have the best winning chances, but in these endings, a widely separated pair of pawns have the best chances unless one of the pawns is the wrong rook pawn.